indimail/indimail-virtualdomains/.github/README-indimail.md

 	It means the above message was sent by user tuser@example.com with uid 1011, process ID 28966 to two users <u>user1@a.com</u>, <u>user2@b.com</u>.
 At this point, we have moved to state S3
 4. queueX/todo/<u>inode</u> is linked to queueX/intd/<u>inode</u>, moving the state to S4.
 At this instant, message has been successfully queued for further classification into local or remoe delivery by [todo-proc(8)](https://github.com/indimail/indimail-mta/wiki/todo-proc.8).
 After classification, [todo-proc(8)](https://github.com/indimail/indimail-mta/wiki/todo-proc.8) communicates the inode number to [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8)for delivery.

-At the moment queueX/todo/<u>inode</u> is created, the message has been queued. [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) eventually (within 25 minutes notices the new message, but to speed things up, [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) writes a single byte to lock/trigger, a named pipe that [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) watches.
+At the moment queueX/todo/<u>inode</u> is created, the message has been queued. [todo-proc(8)](https://github.com/indimail/indimail-mta/wiki/todo-proc.8) eventually (within 25 minutes) notices the new message, but to speed things up, [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) writes a single byte to lock/trigger, a named pipe that [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) watches.
 When trigger contains readable data, [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) is awakened, empties trigger, and scans the todo directory.
+If you are using [slowq-send(8)](https://github.com/indimail/indimail-mta/wiki/slowq-send.8) the job of [todo-proc(8)](https://github.com/indimail/indimail-mta/wiki/todo-proc.8) is done by [slowq-send(8)](https://github.com/indimail/indimail-mta/wiki/slowq-send.8).
+If you are using [qmta-send(8)](https://github.com/indimail/indimail-mta/wiki/qmta-send.8), the job of [todo-proc(8)](https://github.com/indimail/indimail-mta/wiki/todo-proc.8) is done by [qmta-send(8)](https://github.com/indimail/indimail-mta/wiki/qmta-send.8).

 [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) starts a 24-hour timer before touching any files, and commits suicide if the timer expires.